niko841/simple-game/README.md

 Demo -> https://gra.lers.it

-You move with the arrow keys - up, down, right and left.<br/>
-Each step takes 1 energy point.<br/>
+You move with the arrow keys - up, down, right and left.
+Each step takes 1 energy point.
 You can replenish energy by entering the field marked with  battery.<br/>
-Be careful with fields with water , if you enter them, you will lose.<br/>
+Be careful with fields with water , if you enter them, you will lose.
 Also watch out for the fire that will chase you , if he catches you, you lose.<br/>
 Look for the field marked with house .
 To win, enter it.<br/>
 The game has three levels:<br/>
 1 - 10x10 grid, but you only see 3x3 active grid<br/>